QuTiP-BoFiN: A bosonic and fermionic numerical hierarchical-equations-of-motion library with applications in

 Importantly, we both demonstrate how the HEOM can be used in regimes where standard analytical results fail (finite control pulse length), and benchmark two pulse-spacing schemes against each other (equally spaced versus Uhrig's optimal strategy). \item In \secref{sec:fitting} we show how to go beyond the standard choices of spectral density with the HEOM using different fitting techniques.
-We explicitly demonstrate how to capture an Ohmic spectral density with exponential cut-off using either spectral-density fitting or correlation function fitting techniques. \item In \secref{sec:resonant} we benchmark the fermionic solver against an analytical result for the current through a single resonant level coupled to two fermionic baths. \item In \secref{sec:resonanceandboson}, for the fermionic solver, we reproduce the results in \cite{schinabeck2} showing the steady state current through a resonant level coupled both to two fermionic baths and to a single vibronic mode. \end{itemize}
+We explicitly demonstrate how to capture an Ohmic spectral density with exponential cut-off using either spectral-density fitting or correlation function fitting techniques, { and benchmark them against each other using the pure-dephasing model. } \item In \secref{sec:resonant} we benchmark the fermionic solver against an analytical result for the current through a single resonant level coupled to two fermionic baths. \item In \secref{sec:resonanceandboson}, for the fermionic solver, we reproduce the results in \cite{schinabeck2} showing the steady state current through a resonant level coupled both to two fermionic baths and to a single vibronic mode. \end{itemize}

 Each example is associated with a Jupyter Notebook provided on GitHub \cite{examindex}, which throughout this paper are referred to via the numbered index in their name, 1a, 1b, etc.